complyue/hbichat/README.md

 # hbichat
-Chat server and client (in simple TUI) to show case [HBI](https://github.com/complyue/hbi) in all supported languages
+Chat server and client (in simple TUI) to showcase [HBI](https://github.com/complyue/hbi) in all supported languages